Introduction to WFI Imaging Data

 Where to Start

-Once users are familiar with the WFI data format, please proceed to the documentation on Accessing WFI Data, which includes information on how to best retrieve WFI data for analysis, as well as other advanced topics.
-Due to the large volume of WFI data, we encourage users to review this documentation and think carefully about how they will interact with WFI data files.
-Such advance consideration and planning may obviate later problems.
-Different data products from the WFI may be stored either on-premises at STScI and/or in an Amazon Web Services (AWS) S3 cache, though both are equally accessible via the Barbara A. Mikulski Archive for Space Telescopes (MAST) and the Data Access Application Programming Interface (DAAPI).
+Once users are familiar with WFI data formats, they are encouraged to proceed to the documentation on Accessing WFI Data, which includes information on how to best retrieve WFI data for analysis, as well as other advanced topics.
 In addition to the science data products, this section of the handbook includes information on how to access calibration reference files via the Calibration Reference Data System (CRDS) as well as engineering telemetry data in the Calibrated Engineering Database.

-Finally for users with questions about the science data pipelines including romancal and resample , please see the section on the Roman STScI Data Pipelines.
-This section of the handbook contains detailed information on how the data are processed, any important caveats that may have subtle effects in the data, and tutorials for how to run the science data pipelines.
-Please note that we do not expect most users to need to re-calibrate WFI data, though some advanced users with particular science use cases may need to run customized data pipelines.
+Finally, for users with questions about the science data pipelines, please refer to the section on the Roman STScI Data Pipelines.
+This section contains detailed information on how the data are processed and tutorials on how to run the imaging data pipelines.
 Please also consult the WFI Imaging Mode User Guide for more information on the properties of the WFI detectors.

 For additional questions not answered in this article, please contact the Roman Help Desk at STScI.